This post may contain affiliate links. Please read our disclosure policy.

 - Season the inside and outside of the turkey generously with the salt and pepper.

 - In a small saucepan over medium heat, melt the butter.
 Then add the herbs and cook 1-2 minutes.
-Remove the herbs with a ton from the melted butter and place inside the turkey.
+Remove the herbs with a tong from the melted butter and place inside the turkey.

 - Use a brush to rub the reserved melted butter all over the turkey, making sure to get the sides.
+Use your hands to rub some butter underneath the skin as well.